-However, the basic lens will not offer as much vision improvement in middle-distance or near vision.
-Fortunately, technology and ingenuity have allowed for the invention of Advanced Technology Lenses which in many cases can drastically improve all three ranges of vision.
-In a few cases, patients may even become spectacle-free.
+Fortunately, technology and ingenuity have allowed for the invention of Advanced Technology Lenses which, in many cases can significantly improve all three ranges of vision reducing dependence on glasses.
 These Advanced Technology Lenses are not typically covered by insurance, but we offer financing options to suit most budgets.

 Advanced Technology Lenses

 Today’s Advanced Technology Lenses, or ATL’s, provide an innovative solution to several different vision problems.
 ATL implants have the ability to reduce or significantly improve certain refractive disorders, including presbyopia, astigmatism, and severe hyperopia.

 Advanced Technology Lenses replace your eye’s natural lens and help restore some of your ability to focus clearly on both near and far objects.

 The specific type of lens implant you choose will depend on the particular refractive disorder you have, the surgeon’s recommendation based on your hobbies, activities, vision goals, and the physiology of your eye.
 At Brooks Eye Associates, we offer the latest trifocal, bifocal, toric, and accommodating lens implants to help you obtain the best vision possible for your unique situation and goals.